 · As we approach this picturesque coastal town, we will sail amongst a gallery of icebergs in the Jakobshaven Icefjord.
 Ilulissat and the neighbouring Sermeq Kujalleq glacier are recognized as a UNESCO World Heritage Site, noted for producing the most icebergs of all glaciers in the northern hemisphere.

 · Uummannaq, which means ‘heart-shaped’ in Greenlandic, gains it’s name from a nearby mountain that resembles a heart.
 We will spend the day onshore visiting the community and exploring the surrounding area before setting sail westward to the eastern Canadian Arctic!

-July 29, David Strait Crossing
+July 29, Davis Strait Crossing

-· We will spend the day at sea, crossing the David Strait from western Greenland to Baffin Island.
+· We will spend the day at sea, crossing the Davis Strait from western Greenland to Baffin Island.
 Taking advantage of a full day onboard, a variety of educational opportunities such as lectures, guided reflection, hands-on science, art and song-writing workshops will be offered.